Where are you moving to?

 The lease should also state if you owe any safety deposit or need to pay the first and last month's rent at the beginning of the year.
 All of these are standard in many leases.

 Moving is an exciting time, and it can also be somewhat stressful.
-Plan ahead and pack items for school and the new apartment that you'll know you will want.
+Plan and pack items for school and the new apartment that you'll know you will want.
 Items like clothes, toiletries, and personal mementos are common things students bring to college.

 Laptops, software, and electronics like TVs and video game consoles are also popular.

 Remember that you can also purchase smaller items and furniture once you arrive in town so that you don't need to transport a lot of heavy items from home.
 College neighborhoods know the drill and often stock items that students need like laundry hampers, cleaning supplies, and simple kitchen necessities during the start of the school year.
+These items are easy to find once you get to campus.

 After signing your housing contract, make sure that you know when the lease begins so that you know when you can move into your apartment.
 Depending on where you currently live, you may need to spend a long drive or take a plane to get to USC.